Eldeston/Creative-Computing/Year 1/Classes/02 - Digital Storytelling/Assessments/Assessment 01 - The Beginning of an Engineer's Journey.md

 date: 2024-09-21
 teacher: Ms. Preeti Tyagi
 ---
-# The Beginning of an Engineer's Journey
-## What makes a story?
+# What makes a story?
 A story is a spoken or written, or fictional or non-fictional event which purpose is to express a person's personal experience or an idea to others.
 Stories are often used to effectively communicate very important topics in various aspects in life, whether you are delivering justice to the people, or destroying the lives of everyone.
 Having a loving family, or rejecting an outcast.
 Living out your best in life, or wrapped around in the cold arms of death.
 Taking revenge to those who offended you, or forgiving to those who ask for your forgiveness.

 Storytelling is a powerful tool used to communicate and to share empathy with another person about their experiences and to provoke the person's imagination.
 Mankind's capability for imagination is a supernatural gift that is unique to us only which inspiration stems from.